drboothtj/dotplotter/README.md

 `dotplotter -i blastn.tsv`

 #### blastn tips
 Setting the parameters of you blast search can be very important.
 For larger sequences the default values should be fine.
-However, if you are looking for smaller repeats, you may need to adjust the word size of you blastn search ´-word_size´.
+However, if you are looking for smaller repeats, you may need to adjust the word size of you blastn search `-word_size`.

 ### Highlighting
 You can also highlight regions of interest.